 The bottom line

-As the forex market grows and generates more interest across the globe, scammers become an ever-increasing threat.
+As the forex market generates more interest across the globe, scammers become an ever-increasing threat.
 However, if you put time and effort into implementing professional KYC and AML practices, you’ll minimize the risk of fraud and other dangers.
 Plus, you’ll be best-equipped to deal with constantly shifting regulations, avoiding steep fines and penalties along the way.